Last updated on March 1st, 2023

 Sasebo Burger (Nagasaki)

 The Sasebo burger is another worth recommended food in Nagasaki.
-Being a seaside city and US Naval base, there is no surprise that locals have adopted the American burger into local flavor and create their style of burger.
+Being a seaside city and US Naval base, there is no surprise that locals have adopted the American burger into local flavor and created their style of burger.
 This American-Japanese fusion burger is a product of generations of reworking and remodeling by Japanese chefs.
-It is always served with generously huge patty and layered with several ingredients such as eggs, bacon, cheese, lettuce, onions, and mayonnaise.
+It is always served with a generously huge patty and layered with several ingredients such as eggs, bacon, cheese, lettuce, onions, and mayonnaise.

 Besides, the Jigokumushi (hot spring steam food) is also one of the unique food that can be found in Beppu.
 It is the cooking method where you can taste the most original flavor of food healthily.
-While the Bungo beef is the premium wagyu beef that raised on the fertile lands of Oita.
+While the Bungo beef is the premium wagyu beef that is raised on the fertile lands of Oita.

 Where to eat Toriten:

-This Oita must eat food, Toriten can be found on the menus of restaurants, izakaya Pubs, bento shops, and other eating and drinking establishments.
+This Oita must-eat food, Toriten can be found on the menus of restaurants, izakaya Pubs, bento shops, and other eating and drinking establishments.
 We try the toriten in Kotsukotsuan, Oita.
 One of the best places to sample all the local cuisine in Oita.

 Beppu city in Oita prefecture is a gift with thousand of hot spring spots throughout the city.
 Locals have fully used the hot spring gushing steam stouts to cook food.
 This ancient cooking method is especially popular in Kannawa with serving this unique food in Beppu.

-Best place to try for Jigokumushi food:
+Best place to try Jigokumushi food:

 Bungo Beef (Oita)

-The Bungo beef is the common name of Wagyu beef in Oita.
-It is raised in the rich natural environment of Oita with a premium selection of the highest quality of beef that had been selected.
+Bungo beef is the common name for Wagyu beef in Oita.
+It is raised in the rich natural environment of Oita with a premium selection of the highest quality beef that had been selected.
 The main characteristics of Bungo Beef include its tenderness, marked by a rich taste and high unsaturated fat content.
 It almost melts in your mouth, with the signature of premium wagyu beef.

 There are many ways to eat Bungo beef with no shortage of restaurants in Oita.
 Bungo beef can be served in steak form, yakiniki (Japanese barbecue), shabu-shabu (Japanese hot pork), or even various snacks.
 It is very popular to enjoy the Bungo beef at a barbeque establishment with your friend and family.

 One of the most popular ways to try Bungo beef is mabushi style in multiple ways.
 We taste the mouthwatering Bungo beef in Yufumabushi Shin while visiting Yufuin.
-You can enjoy your Bungo mabushi at its own, adding with Yakumi, or eat as ochazuke by pouring the stock (dashi-shiro) together with rice.
+You can enjoy your Bungo mabushi on its own, adding with Yakumi, or eat as ochazuke by pouring the stock (dashi-shiro) together with rice.
 That means you can enjoy three different tastes.

 Charcoal Grilled Chicken (Miyazaki)

 The Charcoal grilled chicken (Jidori no Sumibiyaki) is a popular, must-try regional dish.
 The bite-sized pieces cut of chicken are salted and grilled over a charcoal fire.
-The meat is rich in flavor with chewy texture in a slight charcoal burn smell.
+The meat is rich in flavor with a chewy texture in a slight charcoal burn smell.
 The appearance might not look so appealing.
 But trust me, it is extremely delicious and full of juiciness.

 Nanban Chicken (Miyazaki)

 Next, Nanban chicken.
 It is another deep-fried chicken dish that can be found all over Japan.
 And Miyazaki claims for the originator of Nanban chicken.
 The chicken is marinated with sweet vinegar and deep-fried to perfection, topped with tartar sauce when serving.
-The succulent crispy fried chicken is a great combination with in house original tartar sauce.
+The succulent crispy fried chicken is a great combination with in-house original tartar sauce.

-Lastly on the Kyushu food guide is the best food from Kagoshima.
+Lastly the Kyushu food guide is the best food from Kagoshima.
 The Kagoshima is located on the southwestern tip of Kyushu.
-This region is famous for producing the Kyushu’s kurobuta, the black Berkshire pork that is raised in Kagoshima prefecture.
+This region is famous for producing Kyushu’s kurobuta, the black Berkshire pork that is raised in Kagoshima prefecture.